Communication and I/O Control

 Method 5: DI Trigger + Software Trigger

-Pure hardware connection, with no programming required.
+Pure hardware connection, no programming required.

 method 5